The Early Years Foundation Stage

 We promote children’s awareness of the factors that support a healthy lifestyle, including a balanced diet, the importance of regular exercise and an active daily routine, including travelling to school, feeling good about yourself and a tolerance and respect for others and their beliefs.
 In order to lead a healthy life children are encouraged to interact with their world, and to develop a sense of wonder and curiosity.
 We value the taking of risks in learning and the questioning of the things around them.

-This statement was reviewed in 2015 and reflects our current practice.
+This statement was written in 2013 and reflects our current practice.
+It was last reviewed in 2019.